Make Your Own DIY Concrete Planter Mold For A Triangle Planter With Copper Accents.

 Using blue tape, temporarily tape the inner mold on the outside corner where the walls meet.
 Check to make sure your triangles fit and have about a ½ to ¾” of space between the walls.

-If you like modern planters, then you may also want to check out the tutorial for the Modern DIY Concrete Planters.
-For planters that are little more organic looking, there’s the Cement Balloon Planters.
+If you are interested in the materials that can be used for making concrete molds, take a look at my pot on The Best Molds For Concrete Crafts.
+If you like modern concrete planters, then you may also want to check out the tutorial for the Modern DIY Concrete Planters.
+And for planters that are little more organic looking, there’s the Cement Balloon Planters.

 Step 2 | Create A Lid For The Inner Cement Planter Mold